 I was a C5-A Crew Chief and General Aircraft Mechanic, also worked in Supply and on the Aircraft Inspection Docks(ISO).

 I still maintain friendships with some former Air Force buddies(Joe H, Ed, John B, John W, Jim and Dan) and try to visit/call/email them as often as possible.

 I am down to one cat since Reba passed away on 4/26/2012

-My boy Angus is my only remaining pet, he is a 1q4 year ols black cat.
+My boy Angus is my only remaining pet, he is a 14 year old black cat with Kidney Disease.

 And since I got married in July 2007, we have three cats with Meica and Scout

 Angus is named after...of course...Angus Young of the great AC/DC!

 Reba was my sister's cat and she moved and couldn't have her at the new place

 Guss passed on in Feb 2004 and my folks really miss her and they lost their outside cat, Dexter in August 2008.

 Smokey was my Grandma's cat, I took care of him from July 2001 until he passed August 27, 2008, he was 15